 Preheat the oven to 325 F/170 C. Lightly grease a baking sheet.

-In a large bowl cream together the butter, salt, and sugar until light and fluffy and pale in color.
-This can take at least 10 minutes.
-You don't have to do this by hand, you can use an electric mixer if you have one and this will be much quicker.
+In a large bowl cream together the butter, salt, and sugar until light and fluffy and pale in color, either by hand or with the help of an electric mixer.
+This might take a minimum of 10 minutes.

-Tip the mixture onto a lightly floured work surface and knead lightly and quickly to form a loose dough.
+Tip the mixture onto a cold and lightly floured work surface.
+Knead lightly and quickly to form a loose dough.

-Roll out the dough between 2 sheets of parchment paper to 1/4-inch/1-cm thick.
+Roll out the dough between 2 sheets of parchment paper to 1/4-inch thick.
 Prick the surface all over with a fork.
 Cut into desired shapes or rounds using cookie cutters.

 Once they're cooked, sprinkle the warm shortbreads with superfine sugar and let cool completely on a wire rack.
 Store in an airtight tin or box.